Moving Forward After Tragedy: PTSD in Teens and Trauma Resolution

 —National Child Traumatic Stress Network

-Causes include accidents, natural disasters, fires, crimes, childhood abuse, the loss of a parent or other family member, and other tragedies and childhood trauma.
+Causes of PTSD in teens include accidents, natural disasters, fires, crimes, childhood abuse, the loss of a parent or other family member, and other tragedies and childhood trauma.
 These traumatic experiences are accompanied by feelings of fear, horror, and/or helplessness.

 Ongoing traumatic events, such as exposure to childhood abuse, domestic violence, or gang violence, are called “chronic trauma.”
-Both acute and chronic trauma can lead to PTSD.
+Both acute and chronic trauma can lead to PTSD in teens.

 For stress to be considered PTSD, symptoms must last more than a month and be severe enough to interfere with daily functioning.
 The signs include the following: